-An acidified body is the ideal place for all types of pathogens, so hiatal hernia and acid reflux are really warning signs that should put us on the alert.
+An acidified body is a breeding ground for all kinds of pathogens, so hiatal hernia and acid reflux are really warning signs that should put you on alert.

-A very pleasant way of getting rid of acid in our bodies consists of drinking bicarbonated spa water and taking warm bicarbonated spa baths.
-Each spa has a type of water with specific characteristics, so we should find out which ones are bicarbonated.
-Sea water is also alkalizing.
+One pleasant way of getting rid of acid in the body is drinking bicarbonate spa water and taking warm bicarbonate spa baths.
+Each spa has a type of water with specific characteristics, so we should find out which ones are bicarbonate.
+Seawater is also alkalizing.

-Those with hiatal hernia can suffer from irritation of the digestive mucous owing to the continued acid reflux.
-If this is the case, we can take daily organic liquid silica, which will also improve the condition of our skin, hair and nails.
+People with a hiatal hernia can have problems with irritated digestive mucus because of the constant acid reflux.
+In that case, you can take daily organic liquid silica, which will also improve your skin, hair, and nail health.

-Also, the following foods and supplements will regenerate the mucous:
+Also, these foods and supplements will bring the mucus back to normal: